mohsinmeghani/made-template-mm/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. How does the trend in global mean surface seawater acidity correlate with greenhouse gas emissions from agriculture over the last decade in Europe?
+1. How does the trend in global mean surface Ocean acidity correlate with greenhouse gas emissions from agriculture over the last decade in Europe?

 ## Description